 An additional assumption is that each sucker species identification is correct.
 The field teams have collected genetic samples from all shortnose sucker, Lost River sucker, and potential hybrid suckers captured during the three survey efforts, and all target suckers were PIT-tagged.
-Once these samples are processed, reservoir mark-recapture population estimates can be further refined based on species genetic assignment of each fish in the dataset.
+As noted above, once genetic assays are available, USFWS will decide whether the genetic samples provided by the Renewal Corporation will be used to confirm sucker genetics.
+If they are, reservoir mark-recapture population estimates could be further refined based on species genetic assignment of each fish in the dataset.